kenhua15/Projects/README.md

 #### Project 6: Youtube API Popular Title Generator

 I built an LSTM model using Pytorch to generate popular titles for Youtube videos, when given a seed phrase.

+#### Project 7: AWS Training and Deployment of Housing Price Predictor

+Using various AWS services and Flask API, I trained and deployed a model to perform Housing Price Predictions.